Chapter 10: ERP Procurement System or Buying Module

 Why use ERP for purchases?

 The purchase/buying cycle deals with your company’s stock, assets, and cash outflow in the form of purchases.
-These can range all the way from individual raw materials for manufacturing, laptops used by administrative employees, to the stack of sticky notes in your office’s stationery.
+These can range from individual raw materials for manufacturing, laptops used by administrative employees, to the stack of sticky notes in your office’s stationery.
 It encapsulates all expenses incurred by your company.
 All of these purchases directly influence other integral parts of your business, such as inventory and accounting.
 The better your purchases are managed, the better these other functions will be.

 This kind of integration and symphony of data is made much easier when using an ERP.
 Besides, it enables you to make quicker and more efficient decisions, reducing any potentially wasteful and damaging fallout.